Phychias/Laaerad/docs/en/index.md

 ## Recommended Reading

-About the basic setting of this world: [[docs/Laaerad]]
+About the basic setting of this world: [[拉埃拉德|Laaerad]]

-Currently more complete language setting: [[Tusk]]
+Currently more complete language setting:

-Currently more complete country setting: [[docs/zh/Laaerad/Tusk/Tusk]], [[Tusk Empire]]
+Currently more complete country setting: [[拉埃拉德/图斯克|Trusk]]

-Currently more detailed character setting: [[Decoheim I]]
+Currently more detailed character setting:

 ## Notes

-- In 2024, a group of like-minded friends began creating [[Laaerad Original Language|Laaerad Original Language]]
+- In 2024, a group of like-minded friends began creating primitive language of laaerad
-- 2024-2025, Laerard's worldview is the personal creation of Luo Yichuan.
+- 2024-2025, Laaerad's worldview is the personal creation of Phychias.

 ---